 Because occupations involving physical labor dominate the local economy, Tremont - Swans Island is generally considered to be a blue-collar town.
 39.25% of the Tremont - Swans Island workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Tremont - Swans Island is a town of farmers, fishers, or foresters, sales and office workers, and professionals.
 There are especially a lot of people living in Tremont - Swans Island who work in farm management occupations (20.45%), office and administrative support (12.31%), and management occupations (10.05%).

-Telecommuters are a relatively large percentage of the workforce: 21.04% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Tremont - Swans Island telecommute to their jobs.
+Overall, about 21.04% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Tremont - Swans Island is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Tremont - Swans Island’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.